A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Preliminaries and Problem Description

 Consider a simple SCM $\M= \langle \V,\U,\mathbf{F},P(\U) \rangle$ with observational distribution $P^{\M}(\V)$ and causal graph $\G$.
 We assume causal sufficiency, in which case $\G$ is a DG.\footnote{Note that DGs cannot represent the presence of hidden confounders.
 Without causal sufficiency, the causal graph can be represented by a directed mixed graph (DMG) that contains bidirected edges to indicate the presence of hidden confounders.} As discussed earlier, in simple SCMs, $\sigma$-Markov property always holds (even in non-linear systems with continuous variables), while $d$-Markov property holds in certain settings.
 On the other hand, $\sigma$-faithfulness is a stronger assumption than $d$-faithfulness.
 In this paper, we consider the following two scenarios. \begin{itemize}[leftmargin=*] \item \textbf{Scenario 1:} $P^{\M}$ satisfies $d$-Markov property and $d$-faithfulness w.r.t. $\G$.
 In this case, CI relations are equivalent to $d$-separations.
 That is, $\sep{X}{Y}{\Z}{\G}{d} \iff \sep{X}{Y}{\Z}{P}{}$. \item \textbf{Scenario 2:} $P^{\M}$ satisfies $\sigma$-faithfulness w.r.t. $\G$.
 In this case, CI relations are equivalent to $\sigma$-separations.
 That is, $\sep{X}{Y}{\Z}{\G}{\sigma} \iff \sep{X}{Y}{\Z}{P}{}$. \end{itemize} Note that if $\G$ is a DAG, the aforementioned scenarios are the same.
 However, if there are cycles in $\G$, the two scenarios are not necessarily equivalent.

 Our goal in this paper is to design a set of experiments for learning $\G$ under Scenario $1$ or Scenario $2$.
 That is, to introduce a collection of subsets $\I$ such that $[\G]^r_{\I} = \{\G\}$.
 Additionally, as performing experiments can be costly, we aim to minimize the number of necessary experiments.
-Somewhat surprisingly, our proposed approaches for both scenarios coincide, while the proof techniques for validity of the approach differ.
+Surprisingly, our approaches for both scenarios coincide, but the proof techniques differ.